sassoftware/virk/README.md

 `A replacement repository is available.
 Please visit https://github.com/sassoftware/viya-ark for SAS Viya 3.4 or later releases of SAS Viya.`

-`Customer currently deploying SAS Viya 3.4 are recommended to being using the new replacement repository immediately.`
+`Customers currently deploying SAS Viya 3.4 are recommended to begin using the new replacement repository immediately.`

 `Any issues related to SAS Viya Administration Resource Kit (SAS Viya-ARK) should be submitted against the new repository using https://github.com/sassoftware/viya-ark/issues.`